ogrisel/pygbm/README.md

 while staying in pure Python using the [numba](http://numba.pydata.org/) jit compiler.

-We plan scikit-learn compatible set of estimators class and possibly integration with dask and dask-ml for out-of-core and distributed fitting on a cluster.
+We plan scikit-learn compatible set of estimator classes and possibly integration with dask and dask-ml for out-of-core and distributed fitting on a cluster.